JAR-Transmandu/dbfxsql/README.md

 - [ ] Set up a cron job to sync data

 **Desirable:**
-- [ ] Upload to Github
+- [x] Upload to Github
 - [ ] Write a documentation
 - [x] Make some tests to validate the code
 - [x] Use parameters in tests
 - [ ] Indicate a folder path to find the databases
-- [ ] Handle dynamic fields between databases
+- [x] Handle dynamic fields between databases
-- [ ] Change arquitecture from MVC to Hexagonal
+- [x] Change arquitecture from MVC to Hexagonal
 - [ ] Apply CQRS patterns
 - [ ] Share as a library
 - [ ] Create a GUI to manage DBF and SQL
+- [ ] Stardardize dictionaries as I/O

 &nbsp;